whynotavailable/blags/wip/rust.md

 ## The Borrow Checker

 The obvious first thing to talk about is the borrow checker.
-Memory safety is a major part of why the language is "semi"-popular nowadays.
-It can be hard to wrap one's head around.
+Memory safety is a major part of why the language is "semi"-popular nowadays, but it can be hard to wrap one's head around.
 Here's a quick example of something you **can't** do.

 ```rust
 fn print(s: String) {